daniel-parks-csun/MARS-Project1/terraform/README.md

 * Creates new EC2 when CPU goes 20% over the threshold.

+### _hugo.tf_:

+* Uses custom ami to create ubuntu instance pre-configured with NGINX and Hugo.

 ### _bastion.tf_:

-* Uses custom ami to create bastion instance that already has Fail2ban
+* Uses custom ami to create bastion instance that already has Fail2ban.

 ### _securitygroup.tf_: